werocketry/werocketry.github.io/_posts/2024-09-18-post-new-site.md

 tags:
   - Announcements
   - 2024-2025 Season
+  - Website Updates
 ---

 We are thrilled to unveil our new website as WE Rocketry prepares for an exciting 2024-2025 season!

+<!--more-->

 As a student-led team at Western University, we’ve dedicated ourselves to designing, building, and launching high-powered rockets since 2016.
 This year promises to bring more innovation, collaboration, and competitive spirit as we push the limits of engineering.

-<!--more-->

 ## Looking Forward to 2024-2025 🚀